pyOpenSci/python-package-guide/tutorials/publish-pypi.md

 1. Create a new virtualenv (venv) that is located on your computer.
 2. Install your package into the environment in editable mode (similar to `pip install -e`).
 This means it installs both your project and your project's dependencies as declared in your pyproject.toml file.

+(build-package)=
 ## Step 2: Build your package's sdist and wheel distributions

 Once you have your development environment setup, you are ready to build your package using Hatch.
-Remember that building is the process of turning your Python package file structure into two distribution files:
+Building is the process of turning your Python package file structure into the two distribution files that PyPI requires:

 1. The [wheel distribution](#python-wheel) is a pre-built version of your package.
 It useful for users as it can be directly installed using a tool such as `pip`.
 This file has the extension `.whl`.
 2. The [source distribution](#python-source-distribution) contains the files that make up your package in an unbuilt format.
 This file will have the extension `.tar.gz`.